aditiii23/HopeGivers/README.md

 ## Accomplishments that I'm proud of 😇

-- It has to be time management.
-I joined the Hackathon a bit late and was a solo participant.
-I finished the complete backend and the frontend in the time frame.
-Submitting the project itself is an achievement for me.
-- Implementing the Globe UI.
+Implementing the Globe UI.
 Since I am most comfortable in Backend Development, I always had in mind to come out of my comfort zone.
 This time I tried to implement a decent UI along with a twist to the conventional 2D UI.
 So, I'm pretty happy that my project's design has come out to be better than I had expected.

 ---